Mission Diversify: CIA Begins LGBT Recruiting

-MICHAEL BARBER: This is the first time we've done a networking event of this type with any of the gay and lesbian chambers of commerces in the United States.

-ALLEN: Michael Barber calls himself a straight ally.
-He's the spy agency's LGBT Community Outreach and Liaison program manager.
+"This is the first time we've done a networking event of this type with any of the gay and lesbian chamber of commerces in the United States," says Michael Barber, a self-identified "straight ally" and the spy agency's LGBT Community Outreach and Liaison program manager.

-Over the past year, he and others at the agency have begun working to get the word out that the CIA has changed.
+Over the past year, Barber and others at the agency have worked to get the word out that the CIA has changed.

-BARBER: We actually have LGBT employees serving overseas with their partners.
-So you can do it.
+"We actually have LGBT employees serving overseas with their partners," Barber said to the few dozen gathered at the networking event.
+"So you can do it."

-TRACEY BALLARD: It was a leap.
-You know, I had one or two peers that were supporting, but it was a difficult time frame.
+"It was a leap," she says.
+"I had one or two peers that were supporting.
+But it was a difficult time frame."

-Other straight employees still held onto a notion that dates back to the McCarthy era — that gays are a security risk because they are subject to blackmail.
+Other straight employees still held onto a notion that Ballard dates back to the McCarthy era — that gays are a security risk because they are subject to blackmail.

-BALLARD: If you do research within the community over the decades, you'll find that, you know, it really wasn't an issue.
-LGBT people were not blackmailed in any type, any way or form.
-That was their way of ensuring that we were not employed.
+"If you do research within the community over the decades, you'll find that it really wasn't an issue," she says.
+"LGBT people were not blackmailed in any type, any way or form.
+That was their way of ensuring that we were not employed."

-BARBER: Part of the reason we're doing outreach is to change that perception in the community, that this is no longer an issue for holding a security clearance, that we want the best and the brightest regardless of your sexual orientation.
+"Part of the reason we're doing outreach is to change that perception in the community," he says.
+"That this is no longer an issue for holding security clearance, that we want the best and the brightest regardless of your sexual orientation."